cositools/cosi-data-challenges/README.md

 In summary, to get started with DC4, install cosipy, familiarize yourself with the [data-products](data-products/README.md), and then start working through the [Data Challenges](#data-challenges), as described below.

 ## System Requirements
-We have made substantial efforts to optimize COSIPy for accessibility and performance.
+We have made substantial efforts to optimize cosipy for accessibility and performance.
 However, due to the high-dimensional instrument response and computational demands of full analyses, running the complete data challenge workflows and achieving COSI’s full analysis potential will typically require access to a computing cluster or a high-performance workstation.

 That said, many components of the data challenges can be run on a personal laptop with at least 16 GB of RAM.
 Users working on laptops may encounter limitations in runtime or memory for more advanced or large-scale analyses.